fdp0525/G2LTex/README.md

 - png12
 - jpeg

+## 4. Parameters
+All the parameters can be set in file '''Config/config.yml'''.
-## Result
+## 5. results
-Some results are shown under the folder Results.
+Some results are shown under the folder '''results/'''.

 # Publication
 If you find this deome valuable for your reseach, please cite our works.